campanam/BaitsTools/README.md

 `-k, --depth [VALUE]`: Requested tiled baits per variant.
 Default is 1.

 ## Formula Notes
-Bait melting temperatures are calculated according to salt-adjusted formulas for molecules longer than 50 nucleotides [1-2] as given in the [Oligo Calc documentation] (http://biotools.nubic.northwestern.edu/OligoCalc.html.)
-[3-4]
+Bait melting temperatures are calculated according to salt-adjusted formulas for molecules longer than 50 nucleotides [1-2] as given in [3-4].

 ## Tips and Tricks
 1. The "#" character is reserved for BaitsTools annotations of sequence headers.
 Do not include this character in sequence identifiers.